Lurker00/DX90-firmware/release/README.md

 Obviously, the firmware with this change is influenced by warming-up effect: from the cold start, it takes some minutes to achieve the working stable conditions.
 Then, it works in the most clean sound playback conditions that can be reached now.

+**Note:** iBasso has incorporated this modification into stock firmware starting from version 2.1.5.

 ##4.
 Unregistered video codecs

 This tweak was implemented in modifications to 2.1.0, but not documented.